Central Iowa Honey Bee Swarm Rescue

 Will the bees hurt me?

 A swarm of honey bees is an amazing thing, but it can be a scary sight to see.
-Be not afraid!
+So many bees!
+But be not afraid!
 Honey bees are often at their most docile when they swarm.
 They fill up on honey before they swarm, so they're stuffed with honey and just care about getting to their new home.
 This is why you can often find pictures or videos of people picking up handfuls of bees from a swarm.
-The bees don't really care about you, just getting to their new home.
+The bees don't really care about you, they just want to get to their new home.

 -